 All borrowings are initially recognised at fair value of the consideration received, less directly attributable transaction costs.
-The measurement basis subsequent to initial recognition depends on whether Terang and Mortlake Health Service has categorised its liability as financial liabilities at 'amortised cost'.

 Subsequent to initial recognition, interest bearing borrowings are measured at amortised cost with any difference between the initial recognised amount and the redemption value being recognised in the net result over the period of the borrowing using the effective interest method.
 Non-interest bearing borrowings are measured at 'fair value through profit or loss'.